jesseloudon/jesseloudon.github.io/_posts/2025-04-27-Managing Azure Databricks Workspace IP Access Lists via CICD.markdown

 2. enable or disable the IP access lists based on a [parameter input](https://github.com/globalbao/azure-databricks-cicd/blob/main/devops/templates/ado-release-template.yml#L12) from the calling pipeline
 3. echo the IP access list enablement status to the logs

-The below cmdlets gave me an easy way to control enablement or disablement of the IP access lists on the workspace I targeting via the DevOps pipeline.
+The below cmdlets gave me an easy way to toggle enablement or disablement of the workspace IP access lists via the Azure DevOps release pipeline.

 ```bash
 echo "Listing existing Databricks Workspace IP Access Lists"